 Ra’z was a fellow for the SEAΔ (South East Asia Delta) Arts Leaders program (2019-2020) of the Mekong Cultural Hub and the British Council – a “space for cultural practitioners to reflect on how their work in arts and culture can contribute to sustainable development within South East Asia through their individual and collective leadership.”

-Recently in late October (2020), he received a “Small Grant: Staying Resilient Amid the Pandemic in South East Asia” by SEA Junction – an organization based in Bangkok, Thailand.
+In October 2020, he received a “Small Grant: Staying Resilient Amid the Pandemic in South East Asia” by SEA Junction – an organization based in Bangkok, Thailand.
 It is to support his community-based arts workshops designed for women farm folks and the youth; a pioneer project through his small start-up social impact collective called “Baryo Balangaw Creative Initiatives and Open Studio”.

 He now lives on a farm field in Caninguan, Lambunao on the island of Panay – while calls Negros island his birth place where his creative roots originated.
 In the past two decades, he lived in Dumaguete – a place he considers a creative playground where he made significant contributions in the community’s environmental, arts, and cultural development.
 Furthermore, he also lived in an ashram for approximately five years in Ubud, Bali-Indonesia.